puskarpeter/frinxio.github.io/frinx-uniresource/architecture/readme.md

             used in the future
 - Backend server
     - GraphQL
-        - Primary API of UniResource will be exposed over GraphQL (over HTTP)
+        - Primary API of Resource Manager will be exposed over GraphQL (over HTTP)
         - [Gqlgen](https://gqlgen.com/getting-started/)
             - Gqlgen is a graphql framework for go